A one-week road trip itinerary covering the top 10 bucket list experiences in New South Wales.

 *Pro-tip: If you’re staying the night in any of the apartments in Thredbo, you can get the Kosciuszko chair lift pass for a special rate included in the accommodation fee.

-Weather was perfect at around 10-15 degrees when we were there in March but if you’re here in winter, the paths might get a little icy and slippery.
+Weather in March was a perfect 10-15°C. If you’re here in winter, the path might be a little icy and slippery.

 If you’re hoping to catch the chairlift down, be sure to return to the chairlifts before they close for their last ride at 4:30pm.

-Other popular summer activities in Thredbo include taking the bobsled, mountain biking (beginner to advanced slopes available), horse back riding and of course, rock climbing.
-I think we could have easily spent 2nights here packed full of activities but short on time and more of the coast to explore, we left for Eden (the south most end of NSW).
+Other popular summer activities in Thredbo include taking the bobsled, mountain biking (beginner to advanced slopes available), horseback riding and of course, rock climbing.
+We could have easily spent two nights here packed full of activities but short on time and more of the coast to explore, we left for Eden (the southmost end of NSW).

 Being a fishing town you can expect the area to be teeming with marine life.
 The guys at ACWA (Australia’s Coastal Wilderness Adventures) offer snorkelling tours around the coast but not only do you get to explore, you will be taught how to hunt for your own catch!
 Abalone, mussels, sea urchins and if you’re lucky, even a crayfish if you’re extra lucky and skilful!

 When you’re done with the hunt, they’ll even prepare the catch for you marinated with a delicious homemade recipe.